“Papa, do you think Christianity will be outlawed in our country?”

 We all agree physical safety is a critical part of parenting.
 But, emotional safety is more elusive and no product on a shelf can produce it.
-This only requires one thing—parents.
+This only requires one thing—parents and grandparents.
 Nothing can create a sense of emotional safety for our children like we can.
 What if our homes were the safest places in the world?
 Everyone would want to move in.

 One of our favorite authors is Dr. Joshua Straub.
 Here are some words from his book, Safe House: How Emotional Safety is the Key to Raising Kids Who Live, Love, and Lead Well

 “There are threats in our homes that didn’t exist a generation ago.
 We’re navigating a whole new world of raising children in the twenty-first century.
 New cultural norms, devices, social media, and an overabundance of information and conflicting messages have created a confusing and convoluted world for our kids and us.
 And the speed with which the culture is changing can make our heads spin.

 That’s why building a safe house has never been more critical for a generation of parents and the kids we love and raise … Emotional safety is the key to raising kids who thrive in all areas of life.”

 With our immediate goal of physical safety, the goal of raising emotionally mature kids has to remain forefront in our minds.
 We must create a safe place where our children can begin to understand their identity, who they were created to be, and how they are to live according to that identity.

 The charge from Scripture is for parents to create a safe place, filled with safe people, where safe words are spoken.